cdlc01/Twitter_Hate_Speech_Analysis/README.md

 ## Conclusions

 For More Information
-Please review our full analysis in our Jupyter Notebook or our presentation: https://docs.google.com/presentation/d/1SX5UJGmCgV2di-Wo5SZsfECan8wcSG7Y7HiPm24aCQs/edit#slide=id.gd0341dc497_0_842
+Please review my full analysis in my Jupyter Notebook or my presentation: INSERT Jupyter Notebook AND PDF Presentation

-For any additional questions, please contact Christopher de la Cruz at cdelacruz2013@gmail.com, David Tian at dt1086@stern.nyu.edu
+For any additional questions, please contact Christopher de la Cruz at cdelacruz2013@gmail.com

 Repository Structure
 ├── README.md                                         <- The top-level README for reviewers of this project